ReKon64/OSCP-WriteUps/MentionedTechniques.md

 # SMB Tips
 - Use `mput` and `mget`.
 Sometimes these commands can do "expected" behaviour that `put` and `get` don't.
-- Avoid losing time by first putting `ntlm_theft.py` SMB coerce files before constructing phishing files with shells.
+- Avoid losing time by first putting `ntlm_theft.py` payloads that coerce SMB connections before constructing phishing files with shells.

+# LFI Tips
+- Google vulnerable software's docs and or github.
+Check 'set-up' guides and 'password recovery / change' guides.
+- Any files worth looting in POST are viable loot here too.

 # Enum / Outside abuse
 - NMAP service detection for CVE